 The U.S. Department of Energy created the Advanced Manufacturing Office (AMO) to coordinate national efforts to improve industrial energy efficiency and environmental performance.
 AMO works with diverse partners that will help U.S. manufacturers succeed.

-If you are looking for ways to make energy efficiency improvements to your facility, consider these sources of capital:
+If you are looking for ways to make energy efficiency improvements to your facility, consider these incentives and sources of capital:

 Industrial Revenue Bonds (IRBs)